Olenikatshedza/Olenikatshedza/_Posts/2022-03-18-changing logs.md

 I also went through setting default parameters for my functions, Nevertheless i was doing my to do list trying to solve some challenges i faced on the list i was creating in oder to give it functionality.
+This sums up everything I did for today.